 Keep in mind that full-time, part-time, temporary and seasonal employees are all counted as a full employee.
 This means that if a seasonal hire will meet your state’s employee limit, you need to have coverage in place on their first day.

 If your business is required to carry workers’ compensation insurance, you must purchase a policy that covers your full payroll, regardless of whether employees are full-time, part-time, temporary or seasonal.
-However, the rate differs based on the type of work the employees do, and relative risk for injury associated with that work.
+However, the insurance price differs based on the type of work the employees do, and relative risk for injury associated with that work.

-Most small businesses can place their employees into the following groups:
+Tip: Most small businesses can place their employees into the following groups:

 - Primary service (plumbing, manufacturing, retail, etc.)